The Policy, Research, & Practice Disconnect

 Ironically, one of the university researcher's own university research office includes no mention of racial equity in its mission statement.
 Zero.
 Zilch.
 Nada.
 Are we to assume that the team of 17 university researchers in that office are failing the institution’s equity efforts?
 Are none of them equity-minded?
 They have limited discourse about equity and race?
 I think I’ve illustrated why the word counting methodology is problematic.

-Instead of conducting a rigorous research methodology with random interviews, focus groups, and surveys to truly understand the equity work occurring on college campuses, some researchers shortchange rigorous research to catch the attention of funders and policy makers.
+The substantive issue is that instead of conducting a rigorous research methodology with random interviews, focus groups, and surveys to truly understand the equity work occurring on college campuses, some researchers shortchange rigorous research to catch the attention of funders and policy makers.
 This deficit-mindset and assumption-based approach is disrespectful and ultimately undermines the critical work college campuses are doing to advance racial equity.
 These practices deepen the divide among practitioners, researchers, and policy makers, as it discredits practitioners’ hard work in this challenging arena of racial equity and social justice.
 I can tell you as someone who works extensively with community college practitioners, that they are growing increasingly agitated at uninformed research focused on pointing fingers to capture headlines rather than inform and improve practice.
 These ivory tower research chastisements and innuendoes continue to offer no meaningful and practical advice other than to "disaggregate your data," "have more equity words on your planning documents," and general guidelines that lack much needed nuts-and-bolts information for the practitioner.
 As one seasoned community college institutional researcher added, "It's so easy for university researchers to tell us practitioners what we are doing wrong and then cite some theory they have no experience applying."

 Another example.
 Take this criticism of an old Guided Pathways graphic.